MightyAlex200/saucer/README.md

 This is an application to find the original uncropped image in a local database from a cropped image.
 It uses OpenCVs implementation of SIFT for feature detection, and FLANN for feature matching.

-It's new implementation is written in Rust, but some python notebooks currently exist to set up the database cache.

 ## Installation of OpenCV and Compilation
 SIFT is not included in OpenCV by default, because it is not a free algorithm.
 You must build your own version of OpenCV.
 This document will not explain how to do that, but here are some cmake flags you will probably need: